fbpx

 Not all brand refresh plans will include a logo tweak – some logos are such an important part of the business that they should be left alone.
 Many though, start to look tired or dated after several years of excellent service, so unless there is string reason to keep it the same, take a pragmatic view of your logo.
 Maybe it was originally decided upon because you liked it at the time, but it has no meaning or direct connection to the company at all.

 As with most things refresh – we are not meaning a completely new design – a small change to modernise, a change of font in the name – the decisions should be based on whether the current logo still represents your company as it is today, and whether it reflects your current core customers.
+One effective way to enhance your brand’s visibility is to add logo to photo content, creating a consistent and professional image.

 If you want to increase your market share and reach out to a new demographic, then this is usually a smart move.